trivago/gollum/docs/src/gen/formatter/identifier.rst

 Identifier
 ==========

-This formatter can be used to generate a (mostly) unique 64 bit identifier number from the message payload, timestamp and/or sequence number.
-The number will be converted to a human readable form.
+This formatter generates a (mostly) unique 64 bit identifier number from the message payload, timestamp and/or sequence number.
+The number is be converted to a human readable form.